 In addition to their awesome drag and drop editor, every proper premium plan (I discount the ‘Connect’ plan because ads still show in the footer) comes with a domain name for 1 year.

 Like most site builders nowadays, all Weebly websites are SSL certified (which keeps data between browser and server private) regardless of the plan you choose which makes them more secure and is liked by Google.

-The free and Connect plan have a 500MB storage limit applied which should be ample for most people (I’ve built blogs that were less than this).
+The free and Connect plan has a 500MB storage limit applied which should be ample for most people (I’ve built blogs that were less than this).

-This contrasts to both the Pro & Performance plans which have no storage limits whatsoever.
-Moreover, Weebly hosting provides unlimited bandwidth across all plans which comes into play if your website gets more traffic down the line.
+This contrasts with both the Pro & Performance plans which have no storage limits whatsoever.
+Moreover, Weebly hosting provides unlimited bandwidth across all plans which come into play if your website gets more traffic down the line.